lightscapevr/website/markdown/pointcloud.md

 and then choose the SketchUp menu `extensions -> VR Sketch -> View a point cloud` to add the point cloud over this model.

 You cannot move, resize or reorient the point cloud.
-You can move and reorient the regular SketchUp model instead; more generally, you can use the full VR Sketch normally to make or edit your SketchUp model.
+You can move and turn the regular SketchUp model instead; more generally, you can use the full VR Sketch normally to make or edit your SketchUp model.
 The point cloud is not saved with the SketchUp model; it needs to be re-loaded explicitly the next